alibaba/bifrostui/packages/bui-core/src/Progress/index.en-US.md

 ### Progress bar width

-Can be done through`strokeWidth` set the width of the progress bar.
+You can set the width of the progress bar through 'strokeWidth'.

 ```tsx
 import React from 'react';